ahrobison/Overtime/README.md

 - Email summary to managers for approval
 X Needs to be documented if employee did not log overtime X Block non admin and guest users
-- Create audit log for sms messages
+X Create audit log for sms messages
-= Need to update end_date when confirmed
+X Need to update end_date when confirmed
 - need to update audit log status when an overtime requ. rejected
 - Home icon
 - Update buttons on employee homepage so they show on mobile